yu-hasebe/kurenai/README.md

 # kurenai
-A 2d game engine for web-assembly.
+A 2d game engine for WebAssembly.
 In development.

 # sample